Skip to content

 2. Nevertheless, debt would still be high in 10 years.
 Under the administration’s calculations, debt as a percentage of gross domestic product (GDP) will decrease from 81 percent at the end of 2020 to 66 percent at the end of 2030.

-Under the president’s budget, debt would still be high in 10 years
+Deficits would be lower under the president’s budget but still be high in ten years

 3. The president’s budget relies on overly optimistic assumptions for growth.
 The president’s budget would reduce the annual deficit to 0.7 percent of GDP in 2030, compared to 4.9 percent of GDP estimated for 2020.
 That reduction, however, relies on an assumption that real (inflation-adjusted) GDP will average 2.9 percent growth annually over the next 10 years — significantly above other forecasts.
 For example, the administration estimates that nominal GDP in 2030 would be $36 trillion — $4 trillion (13 percent) higher than the Congressional Budget Office recently projected.